 Labor Day (Día del Trabajo)

 May Day in Mexico, as in many places throughout the world, is a day of worker solidarity and protest.
-It's Labor Day or Día del Trabajo in Spanish.
+It's International Worker's Day, also known as Labor Day or Día del Trabajo in Spanish.
 Celebrated nationwide on May 1st, this is a national public holiday in Mexico.
 There are political and labor union marches and official meetings and speeches.
 Schools, banks, and government offices are closed.

 03 of 11

 You may be surprised to learn that Cinco de Mayo is not as big a holiday in Mexico as it is in the United States.
 It's a public holiday but mainly only celebrated in the state of Puebla.
-May 5th is the date of a battle that took place in Puebla in 1862, in which the Mexican army defeated the French.
+May 5th is the date of a battle that took place in Puebla in 1862, in which the Mexican army defeated French forces.
 Celebrations in Puebla recreate the battle.
-Read more about

 04 of 11